node-red/cookbook.nodered.org/http/parse-json-response.md

 ~~~
 {% endraw %}

-#### Discussion
+### Discussion

-The <code class="node">XML</code> node can be used to parse Javascript objects from XML documents returned in an HTTP response as a string.
+If your HTTP request returns XML, the <code class="node">XML</code> node can be used to parse Javascript objects from XML documents.